Dr Melissa Buttini m.b.b.s franzcog

 Polycystic Ovary Syndrome (PCOS) is a common cause of heavy irregular periods, complete absence of periods, infertility, and signs of over production of androgens (male hormones).
 Women who have this condition often struggle to keep their weight under control, although a subset can be quite slim.

-Women who consult me with PCOS are usually looking for a solution to their period problems, difficulty conceiving, or excess hair growth and acne, but they also need to be aware that they are at risk of other conditions such as impaired glucose tolerance/adult onset diabetes, elevated blood cholesterol/lipids, heart disease, and uterine precancer/cancer.
+Women with PCOS are usually looking for a solution to their period problems, difficulty conceiving, or excess hair growth and acne, but they also need to be aware that they are at risk of other conditions such as impaired glucose tolerance/adult onset diabetes, elevated blood cholesterol/lipids, heart disease, and uterine precancer/cancer.

 Women with PCOS may have heavy irregular periods, which are inconvenient because they are unpredictable, or cause iron deficiency and even anaemia.
 The cause of this problem is ovulatory dysfunction, and some women have no period at all.
 The problem is that women with PCOS have plenty of oestrogen production, the hormone that causes the lining of the uterus to grow, but if they are not ovulating regularly they have insufficient progesterone, which checks this growth.
 This can lead to overgrowth of the lining of the uterus and a condition called endometrial hyperplasia.
 In the worst cases, fortunately uncommon, the overgrowth can allow cancer of the endometrium to develop.